THE CACTUS MAN

 Commons Names: Prairie Beehive Cactus, Nipple Cactus

-Large variety, mostly solitary, fairly white spines, large hot pink flowers.
+Large variety of Prairie Beehive Cactus, mostly solitary, fairly white spines, large hot pink flowers.
 Spines lay flatter, making it user friendly.
 2-4" W. Grows well in pots and thrives to zone 4.
 Green fruit is delicious in September!
 Sold in 2.5 inch pot.

 Central New Mexico form.
 Choice.